-Learn how to replace the battery on the Hyundai Elantra model years 2011-2016.
+Learn how to replace the battery on the Hyundai Elantra model from 2011-2016.
 Replacing the battery on a Hyundai Elantra requires a new group 47 battery with 600A minimum cold cranking amps (CCA).

 What you will need